yeojz/redux-intl-connect/README.md

 ### Optional ECMA Intl Support

-While it is not the goal of this project, as stated above (in `Motivation #1`), the `messageformat` package which was introduced as the dependent library in v2, has optional support for browser ECMAScript Intl.
+While it is not the goal of this project, as stated above (in `Motivation #1`), the `messageformat` package which was introduced as the dependent library in v2, has optional support for browser ECMAScript Intl or via it's polyfills.

 As such, you can optionally turn on Intl API support by dispatching or setting `ecmaSupport` value in the reducer to `true`.
 You'll need the corresponding polyfill if you want cross browser version support.